 As with Vodafone, Philip Morris’ valuations are all over the place.

 Philip Morris was spun off from Altria so that it could get away from the massive amount of litigation that is involved in the United States tobacco industry.
-Foreign countries are increasingly bringing litigation and sanctions upon tobacco companies that operate in their respective countries such as Australia and Norway, but at this point it does not look to be a massive problem for PM.
-It is something to watch for continuing into the future however as the proposed plain packaging could really hurt PM's results as it would deemphasize the Marlboro brand and packaging.
+Foreign countries are increasingly bringing litigation and sanctions upon tobacco companies that operate in their respective countries such as Australia and Norway, but at this point, it does not look to be a massive problem for PM.
+It is something to watch for continuing into the future however as the proposed plain packaging could really hurt PM’s results as it would deemphasize the Marlboro brand and packaging.

 Knowing what I know about its massive competitive advantages, which are generally the same as those I outlined in my Altria article, its risks, which are also generally the same as Altria’s, I would use the 11X EBIT and cash valuations, $89.86 per share, as my estimate of Philip Morris’ intrinsic value.
 Philip Morris is currently selling at $89.48 per share meaning that there is absolutely no margin of safety.
 My current cost basis for PM is $69.38 per share, up 27% since I bought in June of 2011.

-Again, PM is one of the companies I bought before doing any kind of valuation so I am very fortunate to be up anything at this point.
+Again, PM is one of the companies I bought before doing any kind of valuation so I am very fortunate to be up to anything at this point.
 Philip Morris has gigantic competitive advantages, huge margins, creates a lot of free cash flow, pays a very good dividend, and buys back its shares.
 My main concerns with PM long term are the same as Altria, a lot of debt, pensions, etc.